 What is a Website Carousel?

 A carousel is a tool that can give extra information within a page on a website.
 These often include a short message and striking imagery on each slide.
-The purpose of these engaging visuals is to catch the website visitor’s eye to hopefully encourage and guide the user to find out more about the information or product being displayed.
+These engaging visuals catch the website visitor’s eye and hopefully encourage and guide the user to find out more about the information or product being displayed.
 In turn, aiding in keeping the visitor on your site for longer by steering them on a fluent journey through your digital content.

-We’ll begin with problems for screen reader users, like myself.
+We’ll begin with problems for screen reader users like myself.
 Due to carousel slides constantly changing, a lot of the time, the cursor jumps from its position each time the slide refreshes.
-This can cause issues when trying to activate certain website elements, such as if you are on a contact link and ready to activate it, when the carousel changes slide and the page jumps, you end up activating the wrong item like a terms and condition link in error.
+This can cause issues when trying to activate certain website elements, such as if you are on a contact link and ready to activate it when the carousel changes slide and the page jumps, you end up activating the wrong item, like a terms and conditions link in error.
 This results in a very frustrating experience, as it prevents you from being able to navigate around the website properly.
-Sliding carousels also presents these same issues for keyboard only users.
+Sliding carousels also present these same issues for keyboard-only users.

 Due to the way that some carousels have been coded, the slide’s content is unknown to a screen reader user.
-On these occasions, sometimes, the information from the slide is presented within the page itself, however, there is no way for the user to know that this is the case.
-The only way that a screen reader user can find out if what they are reading is the same as the slide’s content or just standard web page information is to see if it changes after the slide moves onto the next one.
-If it does not change on the web page, this means that any information within the slide cannot be accessed by a screen reader user.
+On these occasions, sometimes, the information from the slide is presented within the page itself.
+However, there is no way for the user to know that this is the case.
+The only way that a screen reader user can find out if what they are reading is the same as the slide’s content or just standard web page information is to see if it changes after the slide moves on to the next one.
+If it does not change on the web page, a screen reader user cannot access any information within the slide.

 How The Speed of Carousels Can Impact On Website Users With Disabilities

 If a carousel slide timings are set to change too quickly, then not only does the website visitor not really have a chance to understand or digest the information given, but a more serious problem may occur.
-You have most likely heard on the television about how flashing imagery can affect people who are prone to have seizures.
-Well, this is the same as slides that change too fast and become a blur.
+You have most likely heard on television about how flashing imagery can affect people who are prone to seizures.
+This is the same as slides that change too fast and become a blur.

-In a way, this also impacts upon people with cognitive impairments, such as dyslexia and ADHD.
-When these users are trying to focus on specific important information on a web page, a carousel acts as a distraction, which may also impact on their health (although, I am not an expert on the effect).
+In a way, this also impacts people with cognitive impairments, such as dyslexia and ADHD.
+When these users are trying to focus on specific important information on a web page, a carousel acts as a distraction, which may also impact their health (although I am not an expert on the effect).

 One Simple Way To Make Sure Your Carousel is Accessible